 1. Level 1 chargers are the slowest and are equivalent to a standard wall outlet charger (between 110-120 volts).
 It would take more than a full day to fully charge an EV with a Level 1 charger.

 2. Level 2 chargers use a 240 volt system, which is the same voltage required by a standard oven or clothes dryer.
 You can get a full charge within 6-8 hours.

-3. Level 3 chargers (fast chargers) are the quickest and use a 480 volt system.
-They can provide an 80% charge in 20 to 30 minutes.
+3. Level 3 chargers (DC Fast Chargers or DCFC) are the quickest way to charge your EV and use a 480 volt DC system avoiding the vehicle’s inverter.
+They can provide up to 150 km of range in 30 minutes.

-Most people who own an EV charge their vehicle at home during the night.
-However, should you need to charge it elsewhere, there are a number of charging stations located across PEI- including a Level 2 charging station in front of our office at 180 Kent Street in Charlottetown.
+If you’re not a homeowner, discuss charging options with your landlord or investigate public charging options near you.
+There are many charging stations located across PEI- including a Level 2 charging station in front of our office at 180 Kent Street in Charlottetown.
+Plus, we’ve partnered with nine Island communities to install 50 new level 2 chargers across PEI in 2021: Alberton, Charlottetown, Cornwall, Miltonvale Park, Morell, Resort Municipality, Stratford, St. Peters Bay, and Three Rivers.
 ChargeHub maintains a map of charging stations around the world.
 Check the map below or download their App to find an EV station near you.